Skip to main content

 1. Director Stock Ownership.
 To further align the interests of non-employee directors and stockholders, each non-employee director is required to own shares of the Company’s common stock having a value equal to at least five times the non-employee director’s regular annual cash retainer.
 Non-employee directors shall have five years from the date of election or appointment to attain such ownership levels.
 The Compensation and Management Development Committee in its discretion may extend the period of time for attainment of such ownership levels in appropriate circumstances.
 For purposes of these guidelines, a non-employee director’s stock ownership includes all shares of the Company’s common stock owned by the non-employee director outright or held in trust for the non-employee director and his or her immediate family, plus a non-employee director’s vested deferred stock, but not a non-employee director’s unvested or unexercised equity.
 The value of a share shall be measured as the greater of the then current market price or the closing price of a share of the Company’s common stock on the acquisition date.

 2. Executive Stock Ownership.
 To further align the interests of the Company’s “executive officers” (within the meaning of Rule 3b-7 under the Securities and Exchange Act of 1934, as amended, the “Executive Officers”), and stockholders, the CEO is required to own shares of the Company’s common stock having a value equal to at least six times the CEO’s base salary, and each other Executive Officer is required to own shares of the Company’s common stock having a value equal to at least four times the Executive Officer’s base salary.
-The CEO and each other Executive Officer shall have five years from the date of their respective appointment (or the later of six years from the date of their respective appointment or August 1, 2020 for Executive Officers in those positions as of August 1, 2019) to attain such ownership levels.
-The Compensation and Management Development Committee in its discretion may extend the period of time for attainment of such ownership levels in appropriate circumstances.
-For purposes of these guidelines, an Executive Officer’s stock ownership includes all shares of the Company’s common stock owned by the Executive Officer outright or held in trust for the Executive Officer and his or her immediate family, plus the Executive Officer’s vested deferred stock and allocated shares of the Company’s common stock in employee plans, but not the Executive Officer’s unvested or unexercised equity.
+The CEO and each other Executive Officer shall have five years from the date of their respective appointment to attain such required stock ownership levels (the “Five-Year Attainment Period”).
+Until the CEO or other Executive Officer has satisfied the required ownership level, during the Five-Year Attainment Period, such Executive Officer shall be required to hold at least 25% of any total net shares acquired (post tax).
+If the CEO or other Executive Officer has not satisfied the required ownership level after the Five-Year Attainment Period, such Executive Officer shall be required to hold 100% of any acquired shares until the required ownership level is satisfied.
+The Compensation and Management Development Committee in its discretion and to the extent appropriate may (i) extend the period for attainment of such ownership levels and/or (ii) waive all or some portion of the holding requirement.
+For purposes of these guidelines, an Executive Officer’s required stock ownership level includes all shares of the Company’s common stock owned by the Executive Officer outright or held in trust for the Executive Officer and his or her immediate family, plus the Executive Officer’s vested deferred stock and allocated shares of the Company’s common stock in employee plans, but not the Executive Officer’s unvested or unexercised equity.
 The value of a share shall be measured as the greater of the then current market price or the closing price of a share of the Company’s common stock on the acquisition date.

 back to top